xqemu/xqemu.com/docs/tips.md

 ## Connect to an FTP server hosted inside XQEMU
 Writing files to your Xbox's HDD is currently a pain.
-It will be easy once the fatx driver has write capabilities, but until then you have the option of connecting over FTP to a server hosted inside xqemu.
+It will be easy once the fatx driver has write capabilities, but until then you have the option of connecting over FTP to a server hosted inside XQEMU.

-Run xqemu as normal, but add option to forward to port 21 inside VM as follows:
+Run XQEMU as normal, but add option to forward to port 21 inside VM as follows:

 	-net nic,model=nvnet -net user,hostfwd=tcp:127.0.0.1:1021-:21